-TEAMS 3 & 13 present on "INTERNAL ANALYSIS".
-0 min presentation followed by 5 min Q&A
+- TEAMS 3 & 11 present on "INTERNAL ANALYSIS". - o 10 min presentation followed by 5 min Q&A

-Module# Topic and Assignme ent Date
+Case : Voss Water (available on Canvas in "Course Material" folder)

-5. Market Research 10/01/20
+Read: Note on Low-Tech Marketing Math.

-Case Read : Fiji Water ( available on Canvas in the folder Course Material ) Note on Low-Tech Marketing Math.
+This Session will be devoted to understanding the purpose of market research, some types of market research, an 'ideal' research process, pitfalls of various research designs, and to gain exposure to an actual research situation facing a bottled water company.

-- This Module will be devoted to understand the purpose of market research, some types of market research, an 'ideal' research process, pitfalls of various research designs, and to gain exposure to an actual research situation facing a bottled water company. - This case illustrates important principles of Marketing Research and Marketing Math.
+This case illustrates important principles of Marketing Research and Marketing Math.
 It is a two-stage case.
 First, your team must decide which research to purchase within your \$9,500 budget (Note: You do not need to use the entire budget.
 Your task as consultants is to use the appropriate amount of research without exceeding the budget).
 You then "purchase" the research (a set of reports) from me and use the results to make a "go/no go" recommendation to Brandon Miller (protagonist in the case).
-Once you have decided which reports you need, please e-mail Sylvia (Course TA) who will then e-mail the reports to you.
-Please send your e-mail (one per team) before 5 pm on Tuesday, September 29, 2020.
-If you send your request later than this deadline, Sylvia is under no obligation to honor your request.
+Once you have decided which reports you need, please e-mail Evy (Course TA) who will then e-mail the reports to you.
+Please send your e-mail (one per team) before 5 pm on Friday, September 30, 2022.
+If you send your request later than this deadline, Ali is under no obligation to honor your request.